 How to Clean a Cross Stitch Picture

-Take the cross stitch apart.
+To take the cross stitch apart.
 I removed the paper backing that my grandmother glued in place and this is what I found.

 I used a pair of needle nose pliers to pull out the points holding the cross stitch in place and then removed the hanger.
 I saved and was able to reuse the hanger and the brads that held it in place.